p-adic iterated integration on semistable curves: Tannakian fundamental groups

 \subsubsection{de Rham fundamental groups}

 The de Rham fundamental group and its comparison to the log rigid fundamental group lies in the background of many of our constructions.
 Here, we summarize some basic definitions from \cite{Deligne:groupefondamental}.
-Let $X$ be a geometrically connected smooth proper curve over a field $K$, and let $D\subset X$ be a reduced effective divisor. \begin{definition} A \emph{unipotent flat vector bundle with logarithmic singularities at infinity} on $(X, D)$ is a flat vector bundle $\mathscr{E}$ on $X$ with logarithmic connection
+Let $X$ be a geometrically connected smooth proper curve over a field $K$, and let $D\subset X$ be a reduced effective divisor. \begin{definition} A \emph{unipotent integrable vector bundle with logarithmic singularities at infinity} on $(X, D)$ is an vector bundle $\mathscr{E}$ on $X$ with integrable logarithmic connection

 such that $(\mathscr{E}, \nabla)$ is an iterated extension by trivial line bundles $(\mathscr{O}_X, d)$.
-We denote the category of unipotent flat vector bundles with logarithmic singularities at infinity on $(X,D)$ by $\mathscr{C}_{\dR}(X,D)$. \end{definition} It is well-known that that the category $\mathscr{C}_{\dR}(X,D)$ is Tannakian.
-Given a fiber functor $F_1\colon \mathscr{C}_{\dR}(X,D)\to \on{Vect}(K)$ we denote the associated pro-unipotent group scheme by $\pi_1^{\dR}((X,D), F_1)$.
+We denote the category of unipotent flat vector bundles with logarithmic singularities at infinity on $(X,D)$ by $\mathscr{C}^{\dR}(X,D)$. \end{definition} It is well-known that that the category $\mathscr{C}^{\dR}(X,D)$ is Tannakian.
+Given a fiber functor $F_1\colon \mathscr{C}^{\dR}(X,D)\to \on{Vect}(K)$ we denote the associated pro-unipotent group scheme by $\pi_1^{\dR}((X,D), F_1)$.
 If $F_2$ is another fiber functor, we denote the corresponding fundamental torsor by $\pi_1^{\dR}((X,D); F_1,F_2)$